amlalejini/event-driven-gp_benchmarking/README.md

 - [ ] Pattern matching:
   - [ ] Analyze mode
   - [ ] Update comments
-  - [.]
-Add propagule size = 1 treatment (i.e. add inactive trait, repro instruction to set facing neighbor to be active)
+  - [x] Add propagule size = 1 treatment (i.e. add inactive trait, repro instruction to set facing neighbor to be active)
+    - Q: Should new propagules have a function auto-called by parent repro instruction?
 - [ ] Do a full pass update on README

 ## Benchmark Tasks/Environments